 Keep the script short but sweet.
 Don’t expect the employer to go through a 15-minute video of you giving a monologue the way they would go through a 15-minute discussion in an interview.
 Highlight what the company needs to know and what you can show best through video.

 It’s also key to do some research on the company you’re applying for to know how you’re going to craft the video.
-How casual or formal you’re going to be, the focus of what you’ll discuss in your script will be based off what you know about the company.
+How casual or formal you’re going to be, the focus of what you’ll discuss in your script will be based on what you know about the company.

 Modern smartphone cameras can be used as your recording device given that you’re not shooting it hand-held.
 Make sure the camera is stable, and that the framing and lighting are flattering on you as you want to leave the best impression possible.

 Most people feel awkward when speaking to a camera, and this is often reflected in the resulting video.
-It takes time to get used to this, so as much as possible keep practising the script and do multiple recordings until you have several “safe” choices to pick from.
+It takes time to get used to this, so as much as possible keep practicing the script and do multiple recordings until you have several “safe” choices to pick from.
 Like with anything else, confidence is built as you get familiar through practice runs.

 Minor editing like trimming out dead air goes a long way in making your video both concise and engaging.
-Sometimes it’s only in reviewing the footage during editing that you’ll realise what parts were unnecessary and what parts you could expound on more.
+Sometimes it’s only in reviewing the footage during editing that you’ll realize what parts were unnecessary and what parts you could expound on more.

 When discussing things like graphs, products, or places editing can also be used to add visual aids that can help the viewer quickly grasp what you’re talking about.
 Note that visual aids should be used to supplement what you’re saying rather than distract people from it.

 Throughout the post-production process, it’s best to consult with other people and see what they think can be improved on.
-It’s essential to get other people’s perspective because in being part of the production process for a video, it’s easy not to realise what parts were underexplained or didn’t have a logical flow.
+It’s essential to get other people’s perspective because in being part of the production process for a video, it’s easy not to realize what parts were underexplained or didn’t have a logical flow.

 When you’re happy with your video, it’s time to bring it to its target audience.
 It’s best to pair the video CV with wherever you’re submitting your written CV.
-If you’re submitting a physical copy, you would have to burn the video onto a disk, copy it onto a USB or leave a message with whoever’s receiving the CV on where they can watch your video.
+If you’re submitting a physical copy, you would have to burn the video onto a disk, copy it onto a USB, or leave a message with whoever’s receiving the CV on where they can watch your video.

 The most accessible place to upload your video would be to YouTube as an unlisted video.
 This way the video will only be accessed by the people you give the link to.
-Uploading to your LinkedIn profile is also good if you have a video CV not specific to any company, since LinkedIn is a go-to place for employers to do background research on candidates.
+Uploading to your LinkedIn profile is also good if you have a video CV not specific to any company since LinkedIn is a go-to place for employers to do background research on candidates.

-As a final reminder, keep in mind that once you upload a video and share it to someone, what happens to it is no longer within your control.
+As a final reminder, keep in mind that once you upload a video and share it with someone, what happens to it is no longer within your control.
 Make sure you keep things professional, with nothing that can come back to bite you.